xkhainguyen/xkhainguyen.github.io/_projects/ARDS_project.md

 ---

-**Abstract** -- We explore sampling-based sum-of-squares (SOS) programming as a technique to verify the stability of nonlinear systems.
+**Abstract**---We explore sampling-based sum-of-squares (SOS) programming as a technique to verify the stability of nonlinear systems.
 We provide a review of Lyapunov analysis, traditional SOS stability verification, and sampling-based SOS verification, then apply these methods to two nonlinear systems.
 We demonstrate that sampling-based SOS verification offers significant advantages over the traditional formulation in terms of problem size and the amount of time required to obtain a solution.
 The code for this project is available at [link](https://github.com/EpicDuckPotato/final_project_16715.git).

 **Results**